+Figure: Angles distribution of GEO partitions in the common base

 The GEO mode is applied to a merge block whose width and height are larger than or equal to 8.
 When a block coded using GEO mode, an index is signaled to indicate which one of 82 partitioning modes is used to split the block into two partitions.
 Each partition is inter predicted with its own motion vector.
 After predicting each of the partition, the sample values along the partitioning edge are adjusted using a blending processing with weights.
 This is the prediction signal for the whole block, and transform and quantization process will be applied to the whole block as in other prediction modes.